DigiBP/DigiBP_Paneer/README.md

 ![Maven Package](https://github.com/DigiBP/DigiBP_Paneer/workflows/Maven%20Package/badge.svg?branch=4.0.1)

-This camunda project is the result of the Digitalisation of Business Process at the [FHNW MScBIS](https://www.fhnw.ch/en/degree-programmes/business/msc-bis).
-It respresents the digitilization of a real world process and shows the improvements that come with it.
+This camunda project is the result of the Digitalization of Business Process at the [FHNW MScBIS](https://www.fhnw.ch/en/degree-programmes/business/msc-bis).
+It represents the digitalization of a real-world process and shows the improvements that come with it.

 ## Running instance links
 Start application with facial recognization